jultty/blog/content/posts/half-an-year-on-alpine.md

 You see, I am not looking for the _next_ distribution to try as if it were a hobby and I wanted to try novelty out of FOMO.
 This is actually a lot of work!
 I'd rather do other things _with_ the operating system rather than install and configure it, [as I mentioned before](https://blog.jutty.dev/posts/void-on-zfs/#:~:text=I%20don%E2%80%99t%20really%20enjoy%20distro%2Dhopping%2E).
 And if at the other end of the bell curve it's Debian, whatever.
 Perfect is the enemy of good and being picky is exhausting.

 I mentioned curiosity is a big factor in wanting to try things too.
-And frankly, after a while holding this preference for non-systemd operating systems, I might as well seize the opportunity to learn more about systemd as well.
+And frankly, after a while holding this preference for non-systemd operating systems and using systems without it, I might as well seize the opportunity to learn more about systemd as well.
 At my current internship, systemd is what all the distros we have in production are using.
 In future work, that is very likely to be the case too.
 So there is nothing to lose.

 I really wish, though, that package managers were more capable of differentiating between security and feature upgrades.
 If they were, we could run a rolling distro in "Debian mode" at will.
 This thought may not sit well with some rolling distributions, say, in Arch Linux you have the notion that ["Partial upgrades are unsupported"](https://wiki.archlinux.org/title/System_maintenance#Partial_upgrades_are_unsupported).
 There may be the expectation that the whole repository at any given time is the end state for all machines subscribed to it, but if dependencies could also be at the version and not only package level, that could also be solved, though I won't undersell the consequences and added complexity in such a change.